My authored CTF challenges sources and official writeups

 Those have something to do with extensions!
 And these are exactly what type of stylesheets you’re using when using custom userChrome.css themes on your riced Firefox setup!

-But how they differ in practice?
+But how do they differ in practice?
 User stylesheets have the higher precedence in the CSS Cascade, meaning they will always override Author stylesheets, even if the Author styles use !important rules.
-But apart from that, they also have sometimes access to internal or legacy features that only UA stylesheets have!
+But apart from that, they also sometimes have access to internal or legacy features that only UA stylesheets have!

-@-moz-document at-rule abuse
+@-moz-document at-rule abuse#

 For example, back in the days, Firefox allowed extensions to use -moz-binding CSS property, which allowed to bind XUL elements (Firefox’s own UI elements!) to arbitrary XML files containing XBL components (definitely not safe at all).
 Those bindings had a weak “signed JAR” policy that could be bypassed and achieve UXSS! https://www.mozilla.org/en-US/security/advisories/mfsa2008-57/.